Kärcher K 3000 E Review: 3,300 Cleaning Units, 1.1 GPM, $449.99 — The Spec Sheet Finally Adds Up

 First-hand testing is scheduled for summer 2026.
 The test will run on our 0.4-acre suburban property, which has a 12-year-old cedar deck (algae and tannin staining), a stamped concrete patio (acrylic-sealed, showing seam grime), an asphalt driveway with oil shadows, and a vinyl-sided two-story exterior.
 The specific measurements we plan to take and publish:

-1. Measured GPM at the gun outlet, using a flow-meter on a 30-second draw at 15° and at 40°.
-Will compare to Kärcher's published GPM once it's listed, and to direct competitors (Sun Joe SPX3000, Ryobi 2300 PSI brushless, Greenworks 2000).
+- Measured GPM at the gun outlet, using a flow-meter on a 30-second draw at 15° and at 40°.
+Will verify Kärcher's now-published 1.1 GPM rating under actual operating conditions, and benchmark against direct competitors (Sun Joe SPX3000, Ryobi 2300 PSI brushless, Greenworks 2000).

 Results will replace the placeholder sections of this review when complete.
 If you'd like a notification when the hands-on update goes live, the newsletter signup at the bottom of the page is the fastest way to know.